How to Talk to Doctors Without Being Dismissed

 14. Prepare for emotional moments

 Appointments can be stressful.
-You can:
+Possible supports include:

 • rehearse what you want to say